jundalisay/superb/content/en/maharlika/economics/dutertenomics.md

 - Land Distribution
 - Continuation of *Pantawid Pamilya* of Noynoy Aquino

-These policies are consistent with Post-Keynesian doctrine, except for "Pantawid Pamilya" which is Conditional Cash Transfer (CCT), a modified version of Universal Basic Income (UBI) implemented by former President Noynoy Aquino.
+These policies are consistent with the Keynesian doctrine, except for "Pantawid Pamilya" which is Conditional Cash Transfer (CCT), a modified version of Universal Basic Income (UBI) implemented by former President Noynoy Aquino.

 CCT is a neoliberal policy* that [helps development banks](/social/economics/solutions/how-to-solve-inequality) such as the World Bank by giving employment to the bank's consultants and its money.
 Likewise, tech startups lobby for UBI to give employment to themselves via blockchain and other fancy new technologies, even if there might be no added benefit for the poor.